buhrmi/buhrmi/README.md

 ### Abandoned ideas

 - 💩 **[Shitcoin Swap](https://www.shitcoinswap.com)**<br>
-  Trading platform for a new generation of digital assets that nobody asked for (merged into [Keo](https://keo.me)).
+  Trading platform for a new generation of digital assets that nobody asked for (merged into Keo - [see announcement](https://keo.me/posts/1)).

 ### Open-Source Tools